By Stephanie Chandler, CEO, Nonfiction Authors Association

 - Ask for Sales and Support

 When it’s time to launch your book, reach out to the people in your tribe and ask for their support.
-This includes past readers, peers, clients, family, friends, coworkers, schoolmates, social media followers, email subscribers, members of online groups you belong to, and members of any trade associations you’re involved with.
-You might be surprised by how many will be thrilled to help you if you simply ask.
+It includes past readers, peers, clients, family, friends, coworkers, schoolmates, social media followers, email subscribers, members of online groups you belong to, and members of any trade associations you’re involved with.
+You might be surprised by how many will be thrilled to help you if you ask.

 - Generate Book Reviews

-Book reviews have a major impact on sales.
+Book reviews have a significant impact on sales.
 They help influence potential book buyers and show Amazon that your book is popular, which can help boost your book’s visibility in Amazon searches.
 To find reviewers, consider industry bloggers, Goodreads giveaways, local and small publications, book clubs, and paid services like MidwestBookReview.com, NetGalley.com, and ForewordReviews.com.

 - Develop a Speaking Tour

 Speakers sell books.
 When you engage a group of people, whether virtually or in person, they will want to take a piece of their experience with them when the event is over.
 Start by creating one to three speaking topics around your book (not necessarily about your book) and start pitching yourself as a speaker to online conferences/events, trade associations, service groups like Rotary and Kiwanis, schools, and corporate lunch-and-learn sessions.

 - Invest in Amazon Ads